IDANIO/Alterrain/README.md

 Download node.js, at least 8.XX.X version.
 (We are using 10.0.0).

-After install node.js on your computer.
-You can now type in your terminal to check if node is working.
+After installing node.js on your computer, you can now type in your terminal to check if node is working.

 ```
 node --version